projectwilberforce/projectwilberforce.github.io/vaomanual/index.md

 You can [download free demo](https://projectwilberforce.github.io/vaodemo) or buy VAO at [Unity Asset Store](http://u3d.as/xzs).

 - High performance and visual quality
+- Compatible with other image effects including Unity Post-Processing stack
 - Compatible with all Unity rendering paths (Forward, Deferred and Legacy) and anti-aliasing
 - No haloing artefacts
 - No self-intersections